oracle/pgql-lang/pages/pgql-1.2-spec.md

 Aggregate Operator | Semantic | Required Input Type
 --- | --- | ---
 `COUNT` | counts the number of times the given expression has a bound (i.e. is not null). | any type, including vertex and edge
-`MIN` | takes the minimum of the values for the given expression. | numeric, string, boolean, date, time (with time zone), or, timestamp (with time zone)
+`MIN` | takes the minimum of the values for the given expression. | numeric, string, boolean, date, time [with time zone], or, timestamp [with time zone]
-`MAX` | takes the maximum of the values for the given expression. | numeric, string, boolean, date, time (with time zone), or, timestamp (with time zone)
+`MAX` | takes the maximum of the values for the given expression. | numeric, string, boolean, date, time [with time zone], or, timestamp [with time zone]
-`SUM` | sums over the values for the given expression. | numeric `AVG` | takes the average of the values for the given. | numeric `ARRAY_AGG` | takes a set of values and puts them into an array/list | numeric, string, boolean, date, time (with time zone), or, timestamp (with time zone)
+`SUM` | sums over the values for the given expression. | numeric `AVG` | takes the average of the values for the given expression. | numeric `ARRAY_AGG` | constructs an array/list of the values for the given expression. | numeric, string, boolean, date, time [with time zone], or, timestamp [with time zone]

 ### Aggregation with GROUP BY